Is Advanced Micro Devices (AMD - GuruFocus.com

-On August 5, 2023, Advanced Micro Devices Inc (AMD, Financial) stock experienced a 2.36% gain, closing at a price of $115.82 per share.
-Despite posting a Loss Per Share of 0.02, the question arises: Is the stock fairly valued?
-In the following analysis, we delve into the company's valuation, financial strength, profitability, and growth prospects to provide an objective answer.
+Advanced Micro Devices Inc (AMD, Financial) saw a daily loss of -3.48% and a 3-month gain of 18.63%.
+Despite a Loss Per Share of 0.02, the question remains: is the stock fairly valued?
+This article provides a comprehensive valuation analysis of Advanced Micro Devices, encouraging readers to delve into the financial intricacies of the company.

-Advanced Micro Devices designs microprocessors for the computer and consumer electronics industries, primarily servicing the personal computer and data center markets.
-In addition to supplying chips for prominent game consoles like the Sony PlayStation and Microsoft Xbox, the firm acquired graphics processor and chipset maker ATI in 2006 and field-programmable gate array leader Xilinx in 2022.
-These acquisitions have bolstered Advanced Micro Devices' positioning in the PC industry and diversified its business opportunities in key markets like data centers and automotive.
+Advanced Micro Devices designs microprocessors for the computer and consumer electronics industries.
+The majority of its sales are in the personal computer and data center markets via CPUs and GPUs.
+The firm also supplies chips found in prominent game consoles such as the Sony PlayStation and Microsoft Xbox.
+In 2022, the firm acquired field-programmable gate array leader Xilinx to diversify its business and augment its opportunities in key end markets such as the data center and automotive.

-When comparing the stock price to the company's estimated fair value or GF Value of $119.61, Advanced Micro Devices (AMD, Financial) appears to be fairly valued.
+Comparing the stock price of $112.74 per share to the GF Value of $118.73, Advanced Micro Devices appears to be fairly valued.
+With a market cap of $182.20 billion, the valuation of Advanced Micro Devices is a compelling subject for investors.

 Understanding the GF Value

+The GF Value represents the current intrinsic value of a stock derived from our exclusive method.
+It is calculated based on historical multiples (PE Ratio, PS Ratio, PB Ratio and Price-to-Free-Cash-Flow) that the stock has traded at, GuruFocus adjustment factor based on the company's past returns and growth, and future estimates of the business performance.

-The GF Value Line represents the fair value at which the stock should ideally trade.
-If the stock price is significantly above the GF Value Line, it is considered overvalued and its future return is likely to be poor.
-Conversely, if the price is significantly below the GF Value Line, the stock may be undervalued and its future return is likely to be higher.
+According to our GF Value, Advanced Micro Devices is fairly valued.
+If the stock price is significantly above the GF Value Line, it is overvalued, and its future return is likely to be poor.
+Conversely, if it is significantly below the GF Value Line, its future return will likely be higher.

-Based on this analysis, Advanced Micro Devices' stock appears to be fairly valued at its current price of $115.82 per share.
-This suggests that the long-term return of its stock is likely to be close to the rate of its business growth.
+Because Advanced Micro Devices is fairly valued, the long-term return of its stock is likely to be close to the rate of its business growth.

 Link: These companies may deliver higher future returns at reduced risk.